Government Affairs

 • “Ambush” Election Rule: Despite years of litigation, the Biden administration’s NLRB revived a controversial policy from the Obama era in the form of its representation-case procedures final rule.
 The direct final rule, issued without notice or the opportunity to comment, essentially restores provisions of the 2014 “ambush” election rule and rescinds the remaining ABC-supported provisions of a 2019 final rule that largely tried to unwind the 2014 rulemaking.
 The rule applies to representation petitions filed on or after Dec.
 26, 2023.
 Under the rule, employers will have less time to respond to representation petitions.

-To learn about the changes included in the 2023 final rule, see ABC’s Newsline article, NLRB comparison chart of prior and new representation case procedures, NLRB fact sheet, NLRB press release and ABC general counsel Littler Mendelson’s analysis of the final rule.
+To learn about the changes included in the 2023 final rule, see ABC’s Newsline article and the NLRB comparison chart of prior and new representation case procedures, an NLRB fact sheet, the NLRB press release and ABC general counsel Littler Mendelson’s analysis of the final rule.

 In February 2023, ABC submitted comments in opposition to the proposed rule.
 ABC also signed on to the CDW’s comment letter along with 12 other employer organizations.
 The CDW argued that the proposed rulemaking would “negatively affect the Board’s representation case jurisprudence, undermine the agency’s statutory goals and reputation, diminish employee free choice and upset the balance of countervailing interests.”